circlefin/msca-wallet-recovery/README.md

   - Description: The RPC URL for your blockchain provider (e.g. Infura, Alchemy).
 Replace <api-key> with your actual API key.
 - `SIGNER_ADDRESSES`
   - Type: `JSON string`
   - Description: A JSON array containing objects with address and privateKey fields.
 Each object represents a signer address along with its associated private key.
+If private key is not provided, you will be prompted to connect your signer wallet by scanning a WalletConnect QR code when we need a signature from the signer.
 Example:

-    ```json
+    ```jsonc
     [
       {
         "address": "0x...",
-        "privateKey": "..."
+        "privateKey": "..." // optional
       }
     ]
     ```